veliancreate-zz/to-do-list/README.md

 I was really keen to use a MEAN stack for this challenge, which was very challenging, considering we had not used Mongo in the tutorials during the week.
 However I was pleased that I was able to provide persistence and got to familiarise myself with using MongoDB with Node.
 I'd like to implement Angular filters along to filter data on the front-end.
 TBC!

+You can view the app on [Heroku here.](https://jv-todo.herokuapp.com/)

 ## Screenshot

 ![Screenshot](screenshot.png)